Skip to content

 Device Settings

-Keep Screen On (iOS only)
+Keep Screen On

 Keep this switch on during a show to stop iOS from dimming the display or locking the device.
-Turn it off again when you want the normal auto-lock behaviour back.
+Turn it off again when you want normal auto-lock behaviour back.

 In App Purchases